AresDev/random-users/README.md

 6. Use of flexbox to Layout components.

-7. Using flatlist component to render a list of users.
+7. Using Flatlist component to render a list of users.

-8. Paginating data from list.

 9. Fetch data from external API.

+8. Paginating data from the API.

-10. Use image component to show user's Avatars.
+10. Use Image component to show user's Avatars.

-Here I'm also making use of some ES6 API features like:

-async/await from promises
-arrow functions
-rest/spread operators